OpenEvalProject/evals/manuscripts/elife-85623/v2/manuscript.md

 Adaptive functioning was assessed using the Vineland Adaptive Behavior Scales, second edition (VABS-II; Sparrow et al., 2005).
 VABS-II is a standardized parent interview measuring adaptive functioning from childhood to adulthood in communication, daily-living skills, socialization, and motor domain.
 The adaptive behavior composite score (ABCS), a global measure of an individual’s adaptive functioning, is obtained by combining the four domain standardized scores.

-## Method details
+### Method details

-## Stimuli and apparatus
+#### Stimuli and apparatus

 The current experiment consisted of free-viewing of one episode of the French cartoon ‘Trotro’ lasting 2’53” (Lezoray, 2013).
 This cartoon was the first stimulus in an experiment involving the simultaneous acquisition of High-density EEG recorded with a 129-channel Hydrocel Geodesic Sensor Net (Electrical Geodesics Inc, Eugene, OR, USA).
 The findings concerning the EEG data are published separately (Jan et al., 2019).
 This cartoon depicts human-like interactions between three donkey characters at a relatively slow pace.
 The original soundtrack was preserved during recording.
 Gaze data were collected using Tobii TX300 eye tracker (https://www.tobiipro.com), sampled at 300 Hz, except for five recordings acquired at a lower sampling frequency (60 Hz) using Tobii TXL60.
 The screen size was identical for both eye-tracking devices height: 1200 pixels (29°38’) and width: 1920 pixels (45°53’), with a refresh rate of 60 Hz.
 Participants were seated at approximately 60 cm from the recording screen.
 The cartoon frames subtended a visual angle of 26°47’ × 45°53’ (height × width).
 A five-point calibration procedure consisting of child-friendly animations was performed using an inbuilt program in the Tobii system.
 Upon verification, the calibration procedure was repeated if the eye-tracking device failed to detect the participant’s gaze position accurately.
 The testing room had no windows, and lighting conditions were constant for all acquisitions.

-## Quantification and statistical analysis
+### Quantification and statistical analysis

-## Eye-tracking analysis
+#### Eye-tracking analysis

 We excluded data from participants who showed poor screen attendance, defined as binocular gaze detection on less than 65% of video frames.
 The screen attendance was higher in the TD sample (93.8 ±6.37 s) compared to the ASD group (87.8 ±9.33 s), U=2568, p<0.001.
 To extract fixations, we used the Tobii IV-T Fixation filter (Olsen, 2012) (i.e. Velocity threshold: 30° /s; Velocity window length: 20 ms. Adjacent fixations were merged Maximum time between fixations was 75 ms; Maximum angle between fixations was 0.5°).
 To account for differences in the screen attendance, we omitted instances of non-fixation data (saccades, blinks, off-screen moments) in all calculations.

-## Determining the ‘reference’ of visual exploration
+#### Determining the ‘reference’ of visual exploration

 To define the referent gaze distribution (‘reference’), against which we will compare the gaze data from the ASD group, we employed the kernel density distribution estimation function on gaze data from TD individuals on each frame of the video.
 The reference sample comprised 51 typically developing children (3.48 ±1.29 years).
 To create referent gaze distribution, we opted for a non-fixed bandwidth of a kernel as the gaze distribution characteristics vary significantly from frame to frame.
 Precisely, fixed bandwidth would result in over-smoothing the data in the mode and under-smoothing extreme distribution cases of gaze data at tails.
 We used the state-of-the-art adaptive kernel density estimation that considers the data’s local characteristics by employing adaptive kernel bandwidth (Botev et al., 2010).
 Thus a Gaussian kernel of an adaptive bandwidth was applied at each pair of gaze coordinates, and the results were summed up to obtain an estimation of the density of gaze data (see Figure 1).
 Obtained density estimation reflects a probability of gaze allocation at the given location of the visual scene for a given group.
 This probability is higher at the distribution’s taller peaks (tightly packed kernels) and diminishes toward the edges.
 We used the Matlab inbuilt function contour to delimit isolines of the gaze density matrix.

-## Quantifying the divergence in visual exploration
+#### Quantifying the divergence in visual exploration

 Upon the ‘reference’ definition, we calculated the distance of gaze data from this referent distribution on each frame for each child with ASD (n=166; 3.37 ±1.16 years).
 Comparison to this referent pattern yielded a measure of Proximity index-PI (see Figure 1).
 The calculation of the Proximity Index values was done for each frame separately.
 Proximity Index values were scaled from 0 to 1 at each frame for comparison and interpretation.
 We used the Matlab inbuilt function contour to delimit isolines of the gaze density matrix.
 To have a fine-grained measure, we defined 100 isolines per density matrix (i.e. each frame).
 Then we calculated the proximity index for each child with ASD framewise.
 Gaze coordinates that landed outside the polygon defined by contour(s) of the lowest level (1) obtained a PI value of 0.
 The gaze coordinates inside the area defined by gaze density matrix isolines obtained the PI value between 0.01 and 1.
 The exact value of these non-zero PI values was obtained depending on the level number of the highest isoline/contour that contained the x and y coordinates of the gaze.
 As we defined 100 isolines per density matrix, the levels ranged from 1 to 100.
 Accordingly, a gaze coordinate that landed inside the highest contour (level 100) obtained a PI value of 1, and the one that landed inside the isoline 50 obtained a PI value of 0.50.
 A high PI value (closer to the mode of the density distribution) indicates that the visual exploration of the individual for a given frame is less divergent from the reference (more TD-like).
 A summary measure of divergence in visual exploration from the TD group was obtained by averaging the PI values for the total duration of the video.

 While the smoothing kernel deployed in our density estimation function is Gaussian, the final distribution of the gaze data is not assumed Gaussian.
 As shown in Figure 1, right upper panel, the final distribution was sensitive to the complexity of gaze distribution (e.g. having two or more distant gaze foci in the TD group) which allowed a flexible and ecological definition of referent gaze behavior.
 The coexistence of multiple foci allows for pondering the relative importance of the different scene elements from the point of view of the TD group.
 It further distinguishes our method from hypothesis-driven methods that measure aggregated fixation data in the scene’s predefined regions.
 For the frames where the gaze of the TD group showed many distinct focal points, like the one in Figure 1, right upper panel, we calculated the PI in the same manner as for frames that had a unique focus distribution.
 For a given gaze coordinate from a child with ASD, we identify the level of the highest contour, ranging from 0.01 to 1, of any of the attention focus/clusters containing that coordinate.
 If we assume a hypothetical situation where the gaze data of the TD group are falling along two clusters identically (i.e. we obtain the density peaks of the same level/height), in this case, any two gaze coordinates that fall in the highest level of any of the peaks would obtain a PI value of 1.

-## Multivariate association between gaze patterns and behavioral data
+#### Multivariate association between gaze patterns and behavioral data

 The relation between behavioral phenotype and Proximity index was tested using the multivariate approach, Partial Least squares PLS-C (McIntosh and Lobaugh, 2004; Krishnan et al., 2011), Matlab-implemented source code is publicly available on https://github.com/MIPLabCH/myPLS; Zöller et al., 2019.
-This analysis focuses on the relationship between the two matrices, A (p by b) and B (p by k), formally expressed as R=BTA.
+This analysis focuses on the relationship between the two matrices, A (p by b) and B (p by k), formally expressed as $R=B^{T}A$.
 Before computing the cross-correlation matrix R between A and B, both input elements are z-scored.
 As the correlation is not directional, the roles of A and B are symmetric, and the analyses focus on the shared information between the two.
-The cross-correlation matrix R was then decomposed using a singular value decomposition (SVD) according to the formula: R=UΔVT.
-The two singular vectors U and V are denoted as saliences, where U represents the behavioral pattern that best characterizes the R and V corresponds to the Proximity index pattern that best characterizes R. Finally, original matrix A and B are projected on their own saliences yielding two latent variables La=AV and Lb=BU.
+The cross-correlation matrix R was then decomposed using a singular value decomposition (SVD) according to the formula: $R=UΔV^{T}$.
+The two singular vectors U and V are denoted as saliences, where U represents the behavioral pattern that best characterizes the R and V corresponds to the Proximity index pattern that best characterizes R. Finally, original matrix A and B are projected on their own saliences yielding two latent variables $L_{a}=AV$ and $L_{b}=BU$.
 The PLS-C implements permutation testing to foster model generalization of the latent variables.
 Once a vector(s) of saliences is defined as generalized, its stability is tested using the bootstrapping approach with replacement.
 In all the analyses in this paper, we implemented 1000 permutations and 1000 bootstrapping to test the significance of the LC and the stability of the vectors of saliences, respectively.

-## Proximity Index with regards to the visual properties of the animated scene
+### Proximity Index with regards to the visual properties of the animated scene

-## Pixel level salience
+#### Pixel level salience

 Previous research has put forward the enhanced sensitivity to the low-level (pixel-level) saliency properties in adults with ASD while watching static stimuli (Wang et al., 2015) compared to healthy controls.
 We were interested in whether any low-level visual properties would more significantly contribute to the gaze allocation in one of the groups.